MycroftAI/documentation/docs/skill-development/integration-testing/test-runner.md

 ## Setup the tests
 Voight Kampff is designed to test not only your Skill in isolation, but also ensuring Skills operate as expected when co-existing with different sets of Skills from the Marketplace.

-Parameters for this testing can be set through a YAML configuration or using flags when running the tests.
+Parameters for this testing can be set through a YAML configuration or using commandline flags at run-time.

 ### YAML Configuration
 The configuration of these tests consists of three main settings: